BinLiang17/Some-algorithm-in-Number-Theory/README.md

 # Some-algorithm-in-Number-Theory

-The PrimeFac.py is a program to do prime factorisation.
-This is about The fundamental theorem of arithmetic and divisors.

-The gcd.py is a program to find the great common divisors of two numbers Use the Euclid’s Algorithm
+The PrimeFac.py is a program to do prime factorisation.\n This is about The fundamental theorem of arithmetic and divisors.\n The gcd.py is a program to find the great common divisors of two numbers\n Use the Euclid’s Algorithm